thomasniebler/semanticmetriclearning/docs/index.md

 [Christian Pölitz](http://www.dmir.uni-wuerzburg.de/staff/christian_poelitz) and
 [Andreas Hotho](http://www.dmir.uni-wuerzburg.de/staff/hotho).

+## Overview
+In our work, we learned a semantic relatedness measure from human feedback, using a metric learning approach.
+Human Intuition Datasets contain direct human judgments about the relatedness of words, i.e. human feedback.
+We exploit these datasets to then learn a parameterization of the cosine measure, while resorting to a metric learning approach, which is based on relative distance comparisons.
+We validate our approach on four different embedding datasets, which we make public or provide a download a link here.

+Furthermore and to the best of our knowledge, we were the first to explore the possibility of learning word embeddings from tagging data.

 ## Reference Implementations
 ### LSML
 For LSML, we used a modified implementation from the one in the [metric_learn](https://github.com/all-umass/metric-learn) package.
-It can be found in src/metric_learn/lsml.py
+It can be found under [src/metric_learn/lsml.py](https://github.com/thomasniebler/semantics-metriclearning/blob/master/src/metric_learn/lsml.py) in our repository.

 We added a diminishing factor to the matrix regularization term, as Euclidean distances on a unit sphere tend to become rather small in comparison to the trace of a 100x100 matrix.
 The initial matrix M_0 was chosen as the Identity matrix, since we want to modify the cosine measure.

 ### GloVe
-We used the [published code of GloVe](https://nlp.stanford.edu/projects/glove/) to create the tag embeddings.
+We used the [published code of GloVe](https://nlp.stanford.edu/projects/glove/) to create the tag embeddings of dimension 100.
 We used the predefined values of alpha=0.75 and x_max=100.

 ## Vector Embeddings
 These are the datasets that we used for our experiments.